MS in Speech-Language Pathology

 For prerequisite courses that are being completed by matriculating MS degree students, the first course with a grade of C or below must be repeated.
 Should a grade of C or below be received in a second course, the student will be terminated from the program.

-Matriculation in the graduate program is contingent upon the maintenance of a minimum GPA of 3.0.
+Continued enrollment in the graduate program is contingent upon the maintenance of a minimum GPA of 3.0.
 Students whose GPA falls below 3.0 for more than one consecutive semester will be terminated from the program.
 This applies to all graduate students enrolled for more than 4 credits in a semester.
 The acceptability of C or C+ work in required courses is subject to departmental faculty approval.

 To count clinical practicum clock and credit hours toward ASHA certification, the student must receive a practicum grade of B– or better.
 Clinical practicum hours that receive a grade below this level must be repeated.